Burnsedia/burnsedia.github.io/src/content/blog/the-ai-agent-stack-for-solo-developers.md

 ---
 title: "The AI Agent Stack for Solo Developers"
 description: "How solo developers can scale their output using an agentic AI stack — automating marketing, coding, and client work without hiring a team."
+seoTitle: "AI Agent Stack for Solo Developers: Django + PydanticAI Guide"
+seoDescription: "Build a practical AI agent stack with Django, Celery, and PydanticAI to automate repetitive work without adding team overhead."
 pubDate: "Dec 17 2025"
+updatedDate: "2026-04-02"
 heroImage: "/CyberPunkLogo2.jpg"
 tags: ["AI", "agents", "automation", "solo dev", "PydanticAI", "indie dev", "BulkPost"]
+faq:
+  - question: "How can a solo developer build an AI agent stack on a small budget?"
+    answer: "Start with one painful workflow, automate it with Python, and run it on a low-cost VPS.
+Add Django and Celery only when the workflow repeats enough to justify orchestration."
+  - question: "What backend stack works best for production AI agents in 2025?"
+    answer: "A practical stack is Django for APIs, Celery for queues, Postgres for state, and typed agent outputs using PydanticAI."
+  - question: "Should I use local models or hosted APIs?"
+    answer: "Use a hybrid approach: local models for cheap drafts and hosted APIs for quality-critical final outputs."
 ---

 # The AI Agent Stack for Solo Developers

+## Quick answer

+If you are solo, your bottleneck is not raw coding speed.
+It is repetitive work that drains attention.
+A small AI agent stack can remove that drag if each agent has a narrow job, clear schema, and measurable output.

 ## How I Started Replacing Busywork With Agents